 - SWIFT always uses a secure connection to ask for your e-mail address and password.
 The URL used by SWIFT starts with https://www2.swift.com/ or https://login.swift.com/.

 Verify the certificate of the secure website.

 - In most browsers this is done by clicking on the lock symbol either at the top or the bottom of the browser window.
 Certificates from SWIFT are issued by Akamai Technologies.

 Use a recent browser.

-- Upgrade your browser to a recent version that includes anti-phishing features, for instance Internet Explorer 7 or 8 and Firefox 3.
+- Upgrade your browser to a recent version that includes anti-phishing features, for instance Internet Explorer 11 and Firefox 40 or higher.